 The jobs are increasingly in start-ups and tech

-Canada’s economy is shifting, moving away from traditional resource-driven mainstays like oil, mining, and forestry, and moving more towards technology-first sectors (Canada’s digital economy is now larger than mining, forestry, oil and gas).
+Canada’s economy is shifting away from traditional resource-driven mainstays like oil, mining, and forestry, and moving more towards technology-first sectors — Canada’s digital economy is now larger than mining, forestry, oil and gas.
 As tech companies expand their operations across Canada, many firms have benefited from including arts graduates on the payroll.
-The range of critical skills that arts graduates bring to the table is being taken advantage of by tech companies looking for diverse perspectives to problem solving, as well as their ability to communicate complex ideas easily.
+Companies enjoy the range of critical skills offered by arts graduates, who bring fresh, diverse perspectives to problem-solving and an ability to communicate complex ideas easily.

-This shift has created a huge opportunity for holders of arts degrees to acquire vital experience working in tech.
+This shift has created a huge opportunity for arts graduates to acquire vital experience working in tech.
 While it may be a little intimidating to think of going to work every day with people who can build a computer from scratch, remember that they’re just as afraid of having to write a coherent email as you are of their lines of code.
-And as for putting together a press release, video script, infographic, or marketing strategy.
-This is the stuff of nightmares for many coders and web developers, but might be a walk in the park for you.
+And as for putting together a press release, video script, infographic, or marketing strategy — this is the stuff of nightmares for many coders and web developers, but might be a walk in the park for you!